Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Technical Supplement: Controlled Tension Injection and Fisher-Level Bias Propagation

 \subsection{Forecasting Workflow}

-The forecasting pipeline proceeds by generating fiducial BAO, CMB, and SNe mocks; introducing controlled tensions in selected parameters; running MCMC analyses on individual and combined probes; and quantifying the induced parameter shifts.
-The resulting displacements in $(\Omega_{m0},H_0,\oo,\wa,\wpp)$ as functions of the injected tension parameters provide the empirical tension–bias transfer functions used throughout the main text.
-These relations allow one to interpret real-data inconsistencies in a controlled, quantitative manner and form the foundation of the predictive framework developed in this work.
+The workflow adopted in this paper proceeds by generating fiducial BAO, CMB, and SNe mocks, introducing controlled tensions in selected parameters, running MCMC analyses on individual and combined probes, and measuring the resulting parameter shifts.
+The displacements in $(\Omega_{m0},H_0,\oo,\wa,\wpp)$ as functions of the injected tensions define the empirical relations used in the main text.
+Within the limitations discussed in the main text, these relations provide only a compact diagnostic summary of how controlled inconsistencies propagate through the chosen inference pipeline.